Vincit/objection.js/doc/api/model/instance-methods.md

 This is called after successful validation.

-You can do further validation here and throw a an error if something goes wrong.
+You can do further validation here and throw an error if something goes wrong.

 `opt.old` object contains the old values while `json` contains the new values if validation is being done for an existing object.